mnikander/lab/0008-datalog-exercises/readme.md

 <!-- What did I do? -->
 <!-- How do you run the code? -->

+- implemented modus ponens and modus tollens easily
+- went through the Racket Datalog tutorial
+- in the Transitive Closure exercise, I implemented a check for cyclic graphs,
+- couldn't find a way to implement a check for acyclic graphs, without access to stratified negation
+- checking for a strict ordering of the graph may be an approch to showing it's also acyclic, but I don't know how to implement that yet

 ## Findings
 <!-- What did I learn? -->